+Learning how to make a leather tassel is so easy and only takes a scrap of leather or vinyl.
 Have you noticed how popular leather tassels are lately?
-I keep seeing them on earrings, keychains and lots and lots of clutches and bags.
-Learning how to make a tassel is so easy and they only take a scrap of leather or vinyl.
-You will be decorating everything in sight with tassels in no time!
+I keep seeing them on earrings, keychains, and lots and lots of clutches and bags.
+You will be decorating everything in sight with leather tassels in no time!
 This easy DIY leather tassel tutorial has step-by-step instructions for beginners.

-- Scrap of leather – I have used a sheepskin leather in my photos but it will also work with faux leather or vinyl for a vegan option.
-Thin or medium thickness works best.
+- Scraps of leather - I have used sheepskin leather in my photos but it will also work with faux leather or vinyl for a vegan option.
+Thin or medium thickness types of leather work best.

 - Fabric glue or strong glue